 Imagine you are Dropbox, and you hear customers asking for larger storage plans.
 As you learn why, you discover they want more storage because they save a new document copy for every version they make of a file when collaborating with their team.
-By digging deeper into the why, you prioritized building better collaborative document collaboration (Dropbox Paper) and file versioning (Smart Sync).
+By digging deeper into the why, you prioritize better collaboration in your platform (Dropbox Paper) and file versioning (Smart Sync).

-Caution: It’s tempting in this type of research to describe the potential solution and ask, “Would you use this?”
-Nine times out of ten, the answer will be YES because people are generally nice and want to be helpful to you.
-It’s fine to ask questions around a potential solution, but save it until the end when you’ve exhausted all other questions, and make sure you’ve gotten good information:
+It’s tempting in this type of research to describe the potential solution and ask, “Would you use this?”
+Nine times out of ten, the answer will be “yes” because people are generally nice and want to be helpful to you.
+It’s fine to ask questions around a potential solution but save it until the end when you’ve exhausted all other questions.

 Context for User Experience

-Knowing what the user’s world is like now will help establish some pillars for the user experience:
+Knowing what the user’s world is like now will establish pillars for your product’s user experience.

-You might think of this being an issue just for particular demographics – maybe older people don’t have as much attachment or experience with technology.
+You may assume technology is only an issue with certain demographics — maybe older generations who don’t have as much experience with digital products.

-The truth is, even for B2B solutions, different industries approach technology differently.
-Certain industries have been slower to pick up newer UI patterns and SaaS conventions, so it’s good to find out how new innovations might affect their experience.
+The truth is different industries approach technology differently.
+Certain industries have been slower to pick up newer conventions, so it’s good to find out how your innovations might affect their experience.

 What are the key workflows and metrics that matter most to them?

-At a minimum, research should show the steps users take to accomplish a task today.
-It should also reveal what is most important to the different roles who might interact with the new solution:
+At a minimum, research should show the steps users take to accomplish a task.
+It should also reveal what’s most important to the various roles who may interact with the new solution.

 - What do they do to be successful?

-- What is keep them from being successful now?
+- What is keeping them from being successful now?

 What’s the right tone for this product?

-Cautions: It’s important to remember that a given product might have very distinct user groups which interact with the product in completely different ways.
-This is particularly common with B2B2C products where the consumer may interact with a completely different product than that back-office users.
-As a result, you may end up with vastly different tones and workflows for one product.
+It’s important to remember that a given product might have very distinct user groups which interact with the product in completely different ways.
+This is particularly common with B2B2C products where the consumer may interact with a completely different product than the business users.
+As a result, you may need different tones and workflows in one product.

 Context for Product Marketing